-Russian Federation, Government: considerable achievementssince2003, where the Geneva Plan of Action was adopted the ICT landscape changed dramaticallyeveral new trends have emerged in the broadband, social networks, mobilitydigital inclusion, increasing role of security online,“smart” technologies, Internet of things, .
-These trends bring apid innovationdiffusion and uptake of mobile technologiesimproved access to the Internetthe gamut of opportunities that ICTs offer to promote inclusive development.
-As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade h produced a wealth of knowledge, experience and expertise – resources
+Russian Federation, Government: While considerable achievements have been made since thefirst phase of WSIS in 2003, where the Geneva Plan of Action was adopted (these achievements were further highlighted and showcased by Stakeholders during the first WSIS+10 Review Event, WSIS Forums and the WSIS+10 High –level event multistakeholder preparatory process) the ICT landscapeand their uses have changed dramatically.
+Several new trends have emerged in the inclusive Information and Knowledge Society (ies)such as broadband, social networks, cybersecurity,mobility, digital inclusion, increasing role of security online,“smart” technologies, Internet of things, massive open online courses (MOOCs) and e-participation, amongst others .
+These trends bring rapid innovation, diffusion and uptake of mobile technologies, as well as,improved access to the Internet, which has led to the great expansionofthe gamut of opportunities that ICTs offer to promote inclusive and sustainable development.
+As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise – resources which constitute a valuable foundation for our future vision and action.

-Taking into account ongoing dialogue on the Post-2015 Development Agenda (MDG eview rocess) and WSIS+10 review processinteraction between both processes to ensure that efforts across the UN System are coherent and coordinated to achiev maximum, sustainable impact.
+ICTs will play a critical role in achieving the sustainable development goals.
+Taking into account the ongoing dialogue on the Post-2015 Development Agenda (MDG review process) and the WSIS+10 review process,all stakeholders have repeatedly stressed on the necessity for increased interaction between both processes in order to ensure that efforts across the UN System are coherent and coordinated to to achieve maximum and sustainable impact.

-The main task of bridging the digital divide and creating a people –centric, digitally inclusive and development oriented information society where everyone can create, access, utilize and share information and knowledge still remains.
+The aim of bridging the digital and knowledge divides and of creating people –centred, inclusive, open and development oriented inclusive Information and Knowledge Society (ies) where everyone can create, access, utilize and share information and knowledge remains vastly relevant.

 Canada, Government: While considerable achievements have been made since the first phase of WSIS in 2003, (these achievements were further highlighted and showcased by Stakeholders during the first WSIS+10 Review Event, WSIS Forums and the WSIS+10 High –level event multistakeholder preparatory process) the ICT landscape and their uses have changed dramatically.
-Several new trends have emerged in the inclusive Information and Knowledge Society (ies) such as broadband, social networks, cybersecurity, mobility, digital inclusion, massive open online courses (MOOCs) and e-participation, amongst others .
+Several new trends have emerged in the inclusive Information and Knowledge Society (ies) such as broadband, social networks, mobility, digital inclusion, massive open online courses (MOOCs) and e-participation, amongst others .
 These trends bring rapid innovation, diffusion and uptake of mobile technologies, as well as, improved access to the Internet, which has led to the great expansion of the gamut of opportunities that ICTs offer to promote inclusive and sustainable development.
 As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise – resources which constitute a valuable foundation for our future vision and action.

-[New Para Russian Federation]:
+[New Para Russian Federation]: The evolution of the information society over the past 10 years has contributed to the development of true knowledge societies around the world that are based on principles of freedom of expression, quality education for all, universal access to information and knowledge, and respect for cultural and linguistic diversity and cultural heritage.
+When mentioning the information society, we also refer to the above mentioned evolution and to the vision of inclusive Knowledge Societies.

-We envision :
+We envision a world of inclusive Information Society in which: